mpdf/mpdf.github.io/reference/mpdf-functions/setsourcefile-v8.md

 <span class="parameter">$file</span>

 : This parameter specifies the source PDF file used to import pages into the document.
-It can either be a path to a file, file resource handle, or a StreamReader instance with contents of the file.
+It can either be a path to a file, file resource handle, or a FPDI StreamReader instance with contents of the file.

   **Note**:  If path to a file, <span class="parameter">$file</span> should be a **relative path** to a local file.